 Comment (0)

-A perfect and simple rustic cherry tart with a hint of almond extract and a shortcrust pastry that never fails.
-It is not only delicious but super easy to make!
-Serve warm with your choice of ice cream.
+A simple and perfect rustic cherry tart with a hint of almond extract and a foolproof shortcrust pastry.
+Not only is it delicious, but it’s also incredibly easy to make!
+Serve warm with your favourite ice cream.

 Ingredients for the shortcrust pastry: